WCTE/TriggerConfig/README.md

 Enter prescaler index to add/modify: [cancel]
 ```

-The prescalers apply to the level 1 logic outputs.
+The prescalers apply to the output of the level 1 logic unit specified by the Index.
 The most significant bit of the prescale value determines the
 prescale factor.
 The possible prescale factors are 1 (no prescaling) 2 (every other level 1 trigger is accepted),
 4 (every fourth level 1 trigger is accepted) etc up to 256.

-The index refers to the level 1 logic element that the prescale is applied to.

 ### Viewing and adjusting the spill signal assignments
 ```